patmanmx1991/cosmicraysim/docs/user-guide/choosingflux.md

 {
   name: "SHUKLA",
   index: "config",
-  // parameters: "nottingham",
+  parameters: "nottingham",
-  // min_energy: 0.1,
+  min_energy: 0.1,
-  // max_energy: 5000.,
+  max_energy: 5000.,
-  // I0: 88.5,
+  I0: 88.5,
-  // n: 3.0,
+  n: 3.0,
-  // E0: 4.28,
+  E0: 4.28,
-  // epsilon: 854.,
+  epsilon: 854.,
-  // radius: 6371.,
+  radius: 6371.,
-  // distance: 36.61,
+  distance: 36.61,
 }
 ```

 The commented out fields show the defaults which are loaded inside the generator.
 This table is usually kept in the database itself so the user doesn't have to provide it.
 If you want to edit any of these uncomment the line and change the value.
 Their descriptions are below.
+Each field assumes a unit to match the shukla paper, so its best not to use your own units in the entries.

 - **parameters**: Use a hard coded parameter set, each of the ones shown in the energy fit table in the Shukla paper are shown.
 Options are : "nottingham", "princealbert", "hamburg", "proton", "helium".